vivianngo97/Punctuation_Transcription/README.md

 # Evaluation
 - calculate precision, recall, and f1-score for each punctuation

-# Future-Considerations
+# Future Considerations
 - include word embeddings using wordnet or word2vec
 - tune parameters of the model to improve diagnostics
--

 # Examples

-# Test it out!
+# Test it out